-Policies and Legislation
+Policies

-- 1. Were Rural Program funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or tribal legislation and policies during the current reporting period?
-If Rural Program funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or tribal legislation and policies during the current reporting period, check "yes."
-This includes if Rural Program-funded staff worked directly on these activities. - 2.
-Type of organizations/agencies in which policies or protocols were developed, substantially revised, or implemented Check all the organizations/agencies in which policies or protocols were developed, substantially revised, or implemented using Rural Program funds during the current reporting period. - 3.
-Describe the protocols and/or policies developed, substantially revised, or implemented with Rural Program funds during the current reporting period.
-Some examples of topics that could be addressed here include: - What successes and challenges/barriers have the grantee experienced when developing, revising, or implementing policies/protocols? - What systemic issues are being addressed with the newly developed, revised, or implemented policies/protocols?
+1. Were Rural Program funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or Tribal policies during the current reporting period?

+If Rural Program funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or Tribal policies during the current reporting period, check "yes."
+This includes if Rural Program-funded staff worked directly on these activities.

-4. Describe the development or promotion of State, local, or tribal legislation and policies with Rural Program funds during the current reporting period.
-If Rural Program funds were used to support the development or promotion of State, local, or tribal legislation and policies that enhance best practices for responding to domestic violence, dating violence, sexual assault, stalking, and child sexual abuse during the current reporting period, please discuss those activities in the space provided.
+2. Type of organizations/agencies in which policies or protocols were developed, substantially revised, or implemented

+Check all the organizations/agencies in which policies or protocols were developed, substantially revised, or implemented using Rural Program funds during the current reporting period.

+3. Describe the protocols and/or policies developed, substantially revised, or implemented with Rural Program funds during the current reporting period.

+- What successes and challenges/barriers have the grantee experienced when developing, revising, or implementing policies/protocols? - What systemic issues are being addressed with the newly developed, revised, or implemented policies/protocols?